corda/corda/docs/source/design/float/design.md

 * Reference(s) to similar or related work

 ## Timeline
-The proposed timeline is that we agree a model and deployment diagrams to be sent to Finestra before teh end of November.
+The proposed timeline is that we agree a model and deployment diagrams to be sent to Finestra before the end of November.
 We would not expect to have implemented this until March\April 2018.

 ## Requirements